mutaimwiti/rbactl/examples/postgres/README.md

 2. `create` - determines whether the user can create new articles.
 From the rules, it is only possible to create an article if you have the `article.create` permission.
 3. `update` - determines whether the user can update an existing article.
 From the rules, it is only possible to update an article if it belongs to you.
-It makes use of the `req` express object in a callback that determines if the user owns the article.
+It makes use of the `req.context.article` object in a callback that determines if the user owns the article.
 4. `delete` - determines whether a user can delete an article.
 It uses the same callback as the update policy to determine whether the user owns the article.